What Is Demand Sensing and How Do You Get Started?

 How Do You Get Started with Demand Sensing?

-There are many ways to sense demand and each new insight can speed reaction time and boost profits.
+There are many reasons to use demand sensing.
+Each new insight can speed reaction time and boost profits.
 We see the biggest returns from demand sensing processes made of these three parts:

 1. Short-term forecasting with sell-in data